Skip to main content

 Manual Installation Steps

-For most cases, Quick Start is sufficient to set up your local environment.
-After running the script, your next step is to deploy the Civitas platform locally as explained in the following chapters to get the application services up and running in your local Kubernetes cluster.
+In most cases, Quick Start is sufficient to set up your local environment.
+After running the startup-script, your next step is to deploy the Civitas platform locally as explained in the following chapters: DNS Configuration and Customize Inventory.

-In this section, we'll guide you through the manual installation process for setting up a local Kubernetes cluster, configuring certificates, and installing the key components Nginx Ingress, MetalLB, and Cert-Manager.
-Follow these steps to ensure a smooth and specific setup of your environment.
+In this chapter, we will guide you through the manual installation process for setting up a local Kubernetes cluster, configuring certificates, and installing the key components Nginx Ingress, MetalLB, and Cert-Manager.

 1. Create a Root Certificate (optional)

-1. Using the startup.sh Script with the -c Option
+1.1.
+Using the startup.sh script with the -c Option

 • The script will generate a new RSA key and a root certificate.